sotoon/merlin/README.md

 ## Documentaion

 The project have two main components.
 The frontend part is based on `React` and `Material UI`.
 The backend part is based on `Django` and `Django Rest Framework`.

+The settings and base configurations of the backend are located in the [merlin](merlin) directory.
+The backend logic is implemented in the [api](api) directory.
+By looking at the [api/models.py](api/models.py) You can understand the Model Structure of the project.

+The code for the frontend of the project is also located in the [frontend](frontend) directory.

 ## Contributing